Spring 2022 Product Release: Enhanced AI, RBAC, and Lateral Attack Detection

 Preventing Email Attacks (and Unwanted Mail) With the Highest Efficacy

-Abnormal ICES uses behavioral AI to block business email compromise attacks, supply chain fraud, ransomware, spam, and more.
+The Abnormal platform uses behavioral AI to block business email compromise attacks, supply chain fraud, ransomware, spam, and more.
 Our API-based solution directly integrates with your cloud email platform, where it instantly begins baselining known good behavior and detecting anomalies.
 By understanding what is normal, Abnormal can block the malicious and unwanted emails that are text-based, lack attack signatures, and originate from the inside of your organization which often bypass legacy secure email gateways (SEGs) and cloud email providers.

 This includes hard-to-detect attacks like lateral attacks, which have been cropping up more often in the education sector.